 - Use the spade to dig a hole twice the diameter of the Helenium root ball, and slightly deeper.

-- Add a generous amount of Essentials Multi Purpose Compost to the bottom of the hole.
+- Add a generous amount of good quality compost to the bottom of the hole.

 - Place the rootball in the hole so that the top of it is just below the soil surface.
 Backfill the hole and add some continuous release feed.
 Water well until established.